Eastham, Massachusetts, December 2016

-Our 2013 tour schedule begins Sunday, May 12 on Mother's Day.
-We will then be open for tours every Sunday through October 27 as well as Wednesdays in July and August.
+Our 2016 tour schedule begins Sunday, May 8 on Mother's Day.
+We will then be open for tours every Sunday through October 30 as well as Tuesdays and Wednesdays in July and August.
 Click here to view the dates and times the tower will be open.

-We have 35 tour dates this year, hope to see you at one of them.
+With our new Tuesday tours in July and August we have 44 tour dates this year, all hosted by volunteers.
+We hope to see you at one of them.

 NLPS Wins ''Keepers of the Light'' Award